rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 To perform this operation you need to package this information into a Horizontal Communication message InboundMessage and you also need to know the address of his webservice.

-You have two options use inside the InboundMessage message.
+You have two options to use inside the InboundMessage message.

 - Store the message in a public address and use the fileurl tag;
 - Encode the message in a BASE64 format and use the filecontent tag